mojontwins/b166MP2/updates.md

 * Wool dying
 * Bones -> Bone meal & making shit grow.

+# b1.3

+* [ ] This version adds beds and the sleeping functionality.
+I removed all this for the base version and now I'll have to add it again :D Sowly but steady!
+	* [X] Sleeping in SP works.
+	* [ ] Sleeping in SMP works.
+		* Bug!
+Crash when trying to translate the "can't sleep" message in the server.
+How is this even handled in vanilla?
+	* [X] Nightmare dynamic.

+	* [ ] Restore the pane renderer.

 # b16.6.6

 * Add a means to get cocoa seeds in a custom tree.
 * Colored sheep spawning.
 * Squids